 Teaching methods

-Participants will be taught in seminar groups of up to 12 people.
-The teaching methods used during this course will include:
+Participants will be taught in seminar groups of up to 16 people, teaching methods used during this course may include:

 Assessment methods